 Mitigation can correct the overflow cause, if not system capacity related.
 Examples include roots, grease or debris in the sewer system, a structural problem with a sewer line or force main, and mechanical or electrical problems with pumping station or water quality treatment center equipment.
 These types of occurrences are corrected by MSD personnel.
 For example, the sewer can be flushed, vacuumed or root cut to remove debris, grease and roots from the line; a sewer line or force main can be repaired and mechanical or electrical problems at a pumping station or water quality treatment center can be corrected.

-The Comments tab information is optional and should include comments specific to the overflow and further explain what occurred during the overflow or bypass event.
-Comments should include details that are not captured elsewhere in the overflow documentation.
+The Comments tab information is optional and should include comments specific to the overflow and further ex-

 Figure 3.6.
 Overflow Documentation